 Also of interest is that Tuttle has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Tuttle is nearly on par with the US average for all cities of 21.84%: 20.08% of adults 25 and older in Tuttle have a bachelor's degree or advanced degree.
+The percentage of adults in Tuttle who are college-educated is close to the national average for all communities of 21.84%: 20.08% of the adults in Tuttle have a bachelor's degree or advanced degree.

 The per capita income in Tuttle in 2010 was $29,216, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $116,864 for a family of four.
 However, Tuttle contains both very wealthy and poor people as well.